apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 Once the stack creation has finished, you can click on **Events** and select **Outputs** to arrive to the following screen.

-NOTE: If your browser window is wide enough, you should see the **Outputs** tab without clicking on **Events**.

 ![Completed Stack](/images/cloudformation/cf-06.png)

 Take note of **PIOComputeMasterPublicIp** and **PIOStorageMasterPublicIp**.
 We will now access the cluster and make sure everything is in place.

-WARNING: Sometimes even though the stack is created successfully, not all cluster services would be launched successfully due to potential network glitches or system issues within a cluster instance.
+WARNING: Sometimes the stack is created successfully but not all cluster services would launch due to potential network glitches or system issues within a cluster instance.
 In this case, simply delete and create the stack again.

-### Verify Compute Nodes
+### Verify Compute Instances

 SSH to the master compute instance using the **PIOComputeMasterPublicIp**.
 In this example, let us assume the IP address be 54.175.145.84, and your private key